-- A. To coordinate building massing along streets and across blocks; - B. To ameliorate the effects of existing unevenly scaled and massed buildings; and - C. In addition to the boundary setback requirements, "Figure 7.7.41 Street Wall Heights" on page 7|110 provides additional information on building form, establishing the permissible building envelope and articulation zone within the building envelope.
+- A. To coordinate building massing along streets and across blocks; - B. To ameliorate the effects of existing unevenly scaled and massed buildings; and - C. In addition to the boundary setback requirements, "Figure 7.7.43 Street Wall Heights" on page 7|111 provides additional information on building form, establishing the permissible building envelope and articulation zone within the building envelope.

-- 1. New development within the Arncliffe and Banksia Precincts is to provide street wall heights in accordance with "Figure 7.7.40 Built Form and Character" on page 7|108; and, - The building envelope shall be set back a minimum of 3m above the Street Wall Heights as identified in "Figure 7.7.41 Street Wall Heights" on page 7|110.
+- 1. New development within the Arncliffe and Banksia Precincts is to provide street wall heights in accordance with "Figure 7.7.42 Built Form and Character" on page 7|109; and, - 2.
+The building envelope shall be set back a minimum of 3m above the Street Wall Heights as identified in "Figure 7.7.43 Street all Heights" on page 7|111.